Loopring/protocols/docs/fee-design.md

-# Fee design for Loopring protocol V2
+# Fee Design for Loopring protocol V2

 This document lays out the design requirements and the resulting design of the fee calculations in Loopring protocol V2.